Gaurav2k50/Gaurav2k50/README.md

 ## About me

-- 🔭 Currently working on: A School Management System using Next.js, Node.js, Express.js, MySQL, Tailwind CSS, SCSS, and CSS.
-I’m focused on building a comprehensive system to streamline school operations and enhance user experience.
+- 🔭 Currently working on: A comprehensive School Management System using full-stack development.
 - 🌱 I’m currently learning: MySQL – Delving into advanced database management techniques and performance optimization.
 - 💬 Ask me about: MongoDB, Express.js, React.js, Node.js – These are my core technologies for full-stack development.
 - 📚 Projects: School Management System – A robust application for managing school operations.